Address social assistance Printable versionLast update: 28.11.2023

 Who can not get social assistance?

-According to the Law of the Republic of Kazakhstan "On State Social Targeted Assistance" the following have no right to get social targeted assistance:
+According to the Law of the Republic of Kazakhstan "On approval of the Rules for the appointment and payment of state targeted social assistance" the following have no right to get social targeted assistance:

-- persons (families) who have provided knowingly false information and unreliable (fake) documents for the purpose of targeted social assistance.
+- persons (families) who have submitted deliberately false information and (or) inaccurate documents for the appointment of targeted social assistance - within 6 months from the date of their submission;

 The amount of targeted social assistance